2004Scape/Server/README.md

 1. Download this repo to your computer
 2. Install our list of [dependencies](#environment-dependencies)
-3. Create a `.env` file by copying the file `.env.example` to be called `.env`
-4. Open the folder you downloaded in a command prompt
+3. Open the folder you downloaded in a command prompt
-5. Run `npm i`, this installs necessary packages
+4. Run `npm install`
-6. Run `npm run build`, this creates the client and server cache the first time
-7. Run `npm start`
+5. Run `npm start`

 Now open [http://localhost](http://localhost) in your browser and play!

+Advanced users: You can customize your setup by copying the `.env.example` file to `.env`.
+This is not necessary for a simple localhost setup.

 ### Using the setup script